taksh-doria/xAperture.web/README.md

 # xAperture.web
-a new stock photography sharing website
+A new stock photography sharing website